SansGuidon/bookmarks/README.md

 * [Sedja](https://www.sejda.com/) - Easy, pleasant and productive PDF editor
 * [Buienradar.be](https://www.buienradar.be/weer/Brussel/BE/2800866) - [BE] Current rainfall radar for Belgium, Europe, satellite images, weather reports and forecasts.
 * [htaccess tester](https://htaccess.madewithlove.be/) - Test your htaccess rewrite rules
+* [Grammar Checker](https://www.grammarcheck.net/editor/) - Enter the text that you want to check for grammar, spelling, and punctuation mistakes
+* [Scribens](https://www.scribens.com/) - checks the grammar of your texts and finds spelling mistakes.

 > Bookmarklets
 * [mourner/bullshit.js](https://github.com/mourner/bullshit.js) - A bookmarklet for translating marketing speak into human-readable text. 💩 **See also** : [Home Page](https://mourner.github.io/bullshit.js/)